Ela Longespee: Marriage and issue

 Ela died on about 19 July 1276 at the age of 32.
 Her younger sister Emmeline, was co-heiress to their father and the wife of Maurice fitz Maurice.
 She had one daughter, Juliana, who married Thomas de Clare, lord of Thomond.
 Emeline battled her daughter, Juliana, and her step-daughter Amabilia (Maurice's daughter from a previous marriage) for many years for her dower.
-Juliana had been granted in frankmarriage to Thomas de Clare, and Maurice had given Inchiquin and Youghal, both in co.
-Cork, to the newly-wed couple.
-Amabilia and John fitz Thomas (later the first earl of Kildare) spent many years trying to recover the marriage lands from Juliana and dower lands from Emmeline.
+Juliana had been granted in frank-marriage to Thomas de Clare, and Maurice had given the Barony of Inchiquin and the town of Youghal, both in County Cork, to the newlywed couple.
+Amabilia and John fitz Thomas (later the first Earl of Kildare) spent many years trying to recover the marriage lands from Juliana and dower lands from Emmeline.